ThePacielloGroup/cupper/content/patterns/plugins/image-validate-size.md

 imageValidateSizeMaxWidth | `65535` | The maximum image width.
 imageValidateSizeMinHeight | `1` | The minimum image height.
 imageValidateSizeMaxHeight | `65535` | The maximum image height.
-imageValidateSizeLabelImageSizeTooSmall | `'Image is too small'` | The message shown when the image is too small. imageValidateSizeLabelImageSizeTooBig | `'Image is too big'` | The message shown when the image is too big. imageValidateSizeLabelExpectedMinSize | `'Minimum size is {minWidth} × {minHeight}'` | Message shown to indicate the minimum image size.
+imageValidateSizeLabelFormatError | `'Image type not supported'` | The message shown when the image is not supported by the browser. imageValidateSizeLabelImageSizeTooSmall | `'Image is too small'` | The message shown when the image is too small. imageValidateSizeLabelImageSizeTooBig | `'Image is too big'` | The message shown when the image is too big. imageValidateSizeLabelExpectedMinSize | `'Minimum size is {minWidth} × {minHeight}'` | Message shown to indicate the minimum image size.